Kaiyu-W/VAETracer/README.md

 ## 2. Test: Validate Installation and Module Integrity

+### 1) scMut:

 To verify that `scMut` is correctly installed and all dependencies are functional, run the built-in test pipeline.
-This will execute a minimal synthetic experiment using the `nmf+vae+ft` workflow.
+Here shows an example:
 ```bash
 run_test() {
     local method="$1"